Eternity (1943 film): Production history

 In 1939, the Japanese had formed the China Movie Company ("Zhongdian") to make Japanese propaganda shorts.
 By 1941, Zhongdian signed a deal with the head of the Xinhua Film Company, Zhang Shankun, followed quickly by two other deals with the Yihua Film Company and the Guohua Film Company.

 Casting

 The film was cast primarily with Chinese actors out of (what remained) of the Shanghai studio system (now under the control of Zhonglian).
 One major star cast, however, was the Manchuria-born Japanese actress Yoshiko Yamaguchi.
 Though she had already starred in several Chinese features under her Chinese name of Li Xianglan, Yamaguchi was a seeming outlier in the cast of Eternity.
-She was, therefore, an indication of the control the Japanese exercised over the Chinese film industry in Shanghai. (ref "Her Traces are Found Everywhere" 227, Shelly Stevenson, in Cinema and Urban Culture in Shanghai 1922-1943) Helped by the massive pop hits, "Candy-Peddling Song" (賣糖歌) and "Quitting (opium) Song" (戒煙歌), the film would catapult Li into stardom, as her earlier works had been in films so blatantly pro-Japanese, as to turn off most of the Chinese audience (Shelly, 227).
+She was, therefore, an indication of the control the Japanese exercised over the Chinese film industry in Shanghai.
+Helped by the massive pop hits "Candy-Peddling Song" (賣糖歌) and "Quitting (opium) Song" (戒煙歌), the film would catapult Li into stardom, as her earlier works had been in films so blatantly pro-Japanese, as to turn off most of the Chinese audience.